natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Orion.md

 At its introduction, the Orion UCAV is the only drone with multiple types of loadouts to choose from when spawning.

+Like all other strike drones, the Orion becomes available in any GRB match BR 9.7 or higher - meaning an 8.7 lineup, in a full uptier, can encounter the Orion and other strike drones.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}